Collapsed Drain Repair Cost

 How Much is it to Repair a Collapsed Drain?

-It is usually quite easy to tell if you have a drain breakage as most damp will be localised to a certain spot, so if you notice localised dampness, then it is likely you have a damaged drain pipe.
-Another quite obvious and clear sign of drain damage is the smell of sewage or rotting food coming from your sink drains or even your toilet.
+A common sign is when damp is confined to a certain spot.
+Another quite obvious sign of drain damage is the smell of sewage or rotting food coming from your sink drains or even your toilet.

-If your drain damage is minimal, then it may be a simple fix for many DIY enthusiasts, and may only take a couple of hours to repair.
+If your drain damage is minimal, then it may be a simple fix if you're a DIY enthusiast.
+Smaller problems can sometimes be resolved within a couple of hours with the right tools.

-However, in some more serious instances, you will have to call in a specialist tradesman or company, as you will need to hire someone to locate the breakage, excavate the earth surrounding the pipes and then repair or replace the pipes.
+However, you'll have to call in a specialist tradesman or company in some more serious instances.
+This is because you'll need them to locate the breakage, excavate the earth surrounding the pipes and then repair or replace the pipes.

 Could relaying my drain line improve the way it drains?
 I'm always having problems with it but there's no visible damage.